jfree/jfreechart/README.md

 http://www.jfree.org/jfreechart

-JFreeChart requires JDK 1.8.0_40 or later and is licensed under the terms of the GNU Lesser General Public License (LGPL) version 2.1 or later.
+JFreeChart requires JDK 1.6.0 or later (JDK 1.8.0_40 or later for JavaFX support) and is licensed under the terms of the GNU Lesser General Public License (LGPL) version 2.1 or later.

 Building JFreeChart